Non-random two-liquid model: Parameter determination

 The NRTL parameters are fitted to activity coefficients that have been derived from experimentally determined phase equilibrium data (vapor–liquid, liquid–liquid, solid–liquid) as well as from heats of mixing.
 The source of the experimental data are often factual data banks like the Dortmund Data Bank.
 Other options are direct experimental work and predicted activity coefficients with UNIFAC and similar models.

 It is noteworthy that for the same mixture several NRTL parameter sets might exist, and the choice of NRTL parameter set depends on the kind of phase equilibrium (i.e. solid–liquid (SL), liquid–liquid (LL), vapor–liquid (VL)).
 In the case of vapor–liquid equilibria, the fitted result importantly depends on which saturated vapor pressure of the pure components was used, and whether the gas phase was treated as an ideal or a real gas.
 Accurate saturated vapor pressure values are important in the determination or the description of an azeotrope.
 The gas fugacity coefficients are mostly set to unity (ideal gas assumption), but for vapor-liquid equilibria at high pressures (i.e. > 10 bar) an equation of state is needed to calculate the gas fugacity coefficient for a real gas description.

-Determination of NRTL parameters from regression of LLE and VLE experimental data is a challenging problem because it involves solving isoactivity or isofugacity equations which are highly non-linear.
-In addition, parameters obtained from LLE of VLE may not always represent the experimental behaviour expected.
+Determination of NRTL parameters from regression of LLE and VLE experimental data can be challenging.
 For this reason it is necessary to confirm the thermodynamic consistency of the obtained parameters in the whole range of compositions (including binary subsystems, experimental and calculated tie-lines, calculated plait point locations from the Hessian matrix, etc.) by using a phase stability test such as the Gibbs free energy minor tangent criteria.